sezna/nps/other/EXAMPLES.md

 ## Instructions

-Thanks for using `p-s`!
+Thanks for using `nps`!
 I'm glad/I hope it's been helpful to you.
 Please add a link to your example here.
 If you're adding a GitHub link, please make sure you hard-link so future changes in your codebase don't break the link.
 The keyboard shortcut for this is `y`.

-Also, if you'd like to be included as a [contributor](https://github.com/kentcdodds/p-s#contributors), please follow the [Contribution Guidelines](https://github.com/kentcdodds/p-s/blob/master/CONTRIBUTING.md) and add yourself as a contributor to the `.all-contributorsrc`.
+Also, if you'd like to be included as a [contributor](https://github.com/kentcdodds/nps#contributors), please follow the [Contribution Guidelines](https://github.com/kentcdodds/nps/blob/master/CONTRIBUTING.md) and add yourself as a contributor to the `.all-contributorsrc`.
 The best way to do this is by running:

 ```console